GeoffWilliams/geoffwilliams.me.uk/user/pages/05.Blog/06.anatomy_of_an_augeas_bug/default.md

 ## Resolution
 Hopefully this fix can be merged upstream soon.
-If your interested in a closer look look at the code that was produced, please see https://github.com/hercules-team/augeas/pull/26
+If your interested in a closer look look at the code that was produced, please see the [Pull Request](https://github.com/hercules-team/augeas/pull/26)